 allegations of misconduct by members of the Vancouver Police Department.

-Inspector Leslie Stevens oversees a team of staff sergeants, sergeants, detective constables, and civilian support staff.
+Inspector Mike Purdy oversees a team of staff sergeants, sergeants, detective constables, and civilian support staff.
 The Professional Standards Section falls under the Deputy Chief Constable in charge of the Support Services Division.

 The mandate of the Professional Standards Section is to

 preserve the integrity of the Vancouver Police Department and the Chief

 Constable’s Office by ensuring that the conduct of VPD members is